BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ```

 `attributes()` can be applied to both a class and an object.
 It uses the builtin
-`vars()` function to produce the object's dictionary (skipping dunder functions)
+`vars()` function to produce the object's dictionary, skips dunder functions,
 and produces names and values.
-This is used in `show()` to display both a class and an object of that class.
+This is used in `show()` to display both the

-Using `show()`, we see the details when using class attributes:
+class and an object of that class.
+Now we can see the details when using class
+attributes:

 ```python
 # 5_class_attributes.py